Conceptual and Constructive Design Project | 1st Semester | Winter Semester 2019/20

-The task for the design was to enable new forms of living in the row houses, to combine co-living with a mix of generations, much shared infrastructure, an upgrading of the exterior spaces and a thermal refurbishment of the building envelope.
+Row houses built in the 1950s are one of the most common building forms of German post-war modernism.
+Not only is their building fabric outdated, but many of the residents have grown old with the houses.
+The buildings in Stuttgart-Rot were built for a different society and for different needs.
+The task of the design was to enable new forms of living in the row buildings - through co-living with a mix of generations, shared infrastructure, an upgrade of the open spaces and the thermal refurbishment of the building envelope.

 The project was supervised by Prof. Jens Betha and Prof. Wolfgang Grillitsch.

 Rachel Magee seeks to break down the traditional apartment association.
 Residents can expand their apartments by sharing rooms in an upstream structure.

 Anna-Lena Mergenthaler's project relies on programming the residential building to resemble a hostel.
 A scaffolding in front of the house makes this possible with a new access and offers a semi-private zone for appropriation in the outdoor space.

 Sarah Klumpp combines new development towers and communal kitchens to create a large-scale form that spans several houses.
 These caesurae transform the entire row into a building structure with changing spatial situations.